Technical Details

 Attribute

-Attribute is a special type of term, representing a property dependent on an object described in a source (e.g. a column in a database table, property described in a document etc.).
+Attribute is a special type of term, representing a property dependent on an object described in a source (e.g., a column in a database table, property described in a document, etc.).

 TermIt ontology

-TermIt ontology has been created while developing TermIt software.
-It inherits common Data description ontology and extends it for the concepts used specifically in TermIt.
+TermIt ontology has been created when developing TermIt.
+It inherits Data description ontology and extends it with concepts used specifically in an application such as TermIt.

 Major problems solved by the TermIt ontology regard textual annotations, occurrences of terms in the sources and user management.